Deendayal Upadhyaya

-Deendayal Upadhyaya (25 September 1916 – 11 February 1968), known by the epithet Panditji, was an Indian politician, a proponent of integral humanism ideology and leader of the political party Bharatiya Jana Sangh (BJS), the forerunner of Bharatiya Janata Party (BJP).
+Deendayal Upadhyaya (25 September 1916 – 11 February 1968), was an Indian politician, a proponent of integral humanism ideology and leader of the political party Bharatiya Jana Sangh (BJS), the forerunner of Bharatiya Janata Party (BJP).
 Upadhyaya started the monthly publication Rashtra Dharma, broadly meaning 'National Duties', in the 1940s to spread the ideals of Hindutva revival.
 Upadhyaya is known for drafting Jan Sangh's official political doctrine, Integral humanism, by including some cultural-nationalism values and his agreement with several Gandhian socialist principles such as sarvodaya (progress of all) and swadeshi (self-sufficiency).

 Early life

 Upadhyaya was born in 1916 in the village of Nagla Chandraban, now called Deendayal Dham, in Mathura District, 30 km from Mathura, in a Brahmin family.
 His father, Bhagwati Prasad Upadhyaya, was an astrologer and his mother, Rampyari Upadhyaya, was a homemaker and observant Hindu.
 Both his parents died when he was eight years old and he was brought up by his maternal uncle.
 His education, under the guardianship of his maternal uncle and aunt, saw him attend high school in Sikar.
 The Maharaja of Sikar gave him a gold medal, Rs 250 to buy books and a monthly scholarship of Rs 10. and did his Intermediate in Pilani, Rajasthan, (Now Birla School, Pilani).
 He took a BA degree at the Sanatan Dharma College, Kanpur.
 In 1939 he moved over to Agra and joined St. John's College, Agra to pursue a master's degree in English literature but could not continue his studies.
 He did not take up his MA exams due to some family and financial issues.
 He became known as Panditji for appearing in the civil services examination, wearing the traditional Indian dhoti-kurta and cap.